Best Protein Powder for Muscle Mass Gain

 How much protein powder should I take daily to gain muscle?

 Consume 1.6-2.2g protein per kilogram of body weight daily, with protein powder contributing 25-40% of this total (40-80g from powder).
-For a 75kg athlete, target 150-165g total protein daily, using 1-2 protein shakes to help meet this goal.
+For a 75kg athlete, target 150-165g total protein daily, using 1-2 protein shakes to help meet this goal (ISSN Position Stand, 2017).
+Start with one post-workout shake and add a second serving if you struggle to hit your target through whole foods.

 Is whey protein better than plant protein for muscle gain?